imagej/imagej.github.io/_pages/guide/layout-test.md

 {% include warning-box content='Something critical like do not put Fiji in the Programm Files folder!' %}

-    {% include tech content='if necessary can be used for technical details.' %}
+    {% include tech-box content='if necessary can be used for technical details.' %}

-{% include tech content='if necessary can be used for technical details.' %}
+{% include tech-box content='if necessary can be used for technical details.' %}

     {% include fiji content='To mention Fiji specific hints!' %}